RedMadRobot/gradle-infrastructure/README.md

 Common publish configurations for both Android and Kotlin libraries.

 - Applies plugin `maven-publish`
-- Adds sources to publication
+- Adds sources and javadocs to publication

 You should specify publishing repositories manually.
 You can also use [predicates] for publication:
 ```kotlin